carlobrok/Kamel/README.md

 ### Install program

-Make sure that the required libraries are installed ([see above](#required-librarys)).
+Make sure that the [required libraries](#required-librarys) are installed.
-With `./install-pi.sh` the program is built and installed as a service.
+Run `./install-pi.sh` to build and install the program as a service.
 The start-stop-daemon starts the program automatically when booting.

 To start / stop the program manually use `systemctl kamel <start/stop/restart>`.

 ## Program Arduinos

+Install the [Arduino IDE](https://www.arduino.cc/en/software) on your computer.
+Open the .ino source files and upload the firmware to the respective Arduino.

 #### Team members